 Reverie Siam Resort

 Reverie Siam Resort’s picturesque landscape setting, and beautifully designed architecture is one you just have to see to believe.
 With panoramic views of the Pai River, lush mountains, 2 outdoor pools, exceptional staff, and traditional Thai and colonial style rooms, it’s no wonder it’s considered one of the best places to stay in Pai.
 Each of the uniquely decorated rooms has a private balcony, an ensuite bathroom with natural handmade toiletries, a seating area, and other common hotel amenities like free wifi, a flat screen TV, air conditioning and a mini-bar.
 There is also a bar and restaurant on the property that serves both Thai and Mediterranean dishes.
 This place is seriously a bargain.
+You can read more about our experience at the Reverie Siam Resort here.

 Best Time To Visit Pai